 Operation of the proposed cultivation operation would generate small amounts of carbon dioxide from operation of small engines, such as tillers, and from vehicular traffic associated with staff commuting.
 The generation of carbon dioxide would be partially offset by the cultivation of fast-growing plants, which remove carbon dioxide in the air for photosynthesis.
-The proposed cultivation operations would not consume excessive amounts of electrical energy because they utilize the natural sun for light.
+This mixed light proposed cultivation operation will consume some electrical energy as well utilize the natural sun for light.